aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/400-invoking-a-lambda-function/_index.md

 +++
-title = "Invoking a Lambda Function" weight = 201
+title = "Invoking a Lambda Function" weight = 400
 home_region = "eu-west-1"
 +++
 ---

 ## What are we going to do?

-This tutorial will walk you through "{{% param title %}}" within a spoke account.
+This tutorial will walk you through how to use the "{{% param title %}}" feature.

 We will assume you have: